NCMBianchi/claudecho/README.md

 A proof-of-concept project on how to build an <b>interactive CLI for chatGPT</b> queries through their own API, based on a video by Warp: https://www.youtube.com/watch?v=7p7kJvckrFE

-Few changes were made to the original code to allow for correct formatting, subsequent questions without the code breaking up and some minorly customised output lines.
+Few changes were made to the original code to allow for correct formatting, subsequent questions without the code breaking up and some minorly customised output lines. <b> Requires python package ```openai<1.0.0```.</b>

 ## INSTRUCTIONS
 ### Use instructions